 SBA Loans vs. Alternative Loans

-If you’re a business owner ready to expand, a plethora of funding options are available.
+If you’re a business owner ready to expand, a plethora of small business funding options are available.
 If you tried to qualify for a loan through your bank and got turned down, you might consider an SBA loan or an “alternative loan”.
-Here’s information you need to know so you can make an informed decision to acquire low-cost funds.
+Here’s information you need to know so you can make an informed decision on small business funding options.

 Alternative lending is a broad term used to describe the wide range of loan options available outside of a traditional bank loan.